-The biggest communal TV binge of the year so far has been Stranger Things – with the pesky kids in the throwback 80s sci-fi horror series taking up more social media space than Game of Thrones.
+One of the biggest communal TV binges of the last few years has been Stranger Things — with the pesky kids in the throwback 80s sci-fi horror series shamelessly pushing all our nostalgia buttons.

 Strangers Things reeled in anyone over 35 with its attention to period detail and tender nods to 80s movie tropes — a good-natured tribute rather than cynical pastiche.

-The show’s biggest bullseye was the score and main intro theme by Austin synth act S U R V I V E, with its warm analogue synth pulses a direct line back to Nightmare on Elm Street and John Carpenter’s minimalist film scores.
+One of the show’s biggest bullseyes was the score and main intro theme by Austin synth act S U R V I V E, with its warm analogue synth pulses a direct line back to Nightmare on Elm Street and John Carpenter’s minimalist film scores.

 Miami Vice – Crockett’s Theme

 This one’s probably closest in theme to Stranger Things — an impossibly lush cocoon of a bassline, a deft lead melody and breathy synth pads wafting all over the place.

 A far better piece of music than the actual Miami Vice intro theme, with its cluttered over-processed guitar solos and machine gun drum rolls, ‘Crockett’s Theme’ was a crossover chart hit in 1987 — with Jan Hammer doubling up on synth and keytar on Top of the Pops.

 The theme of this early evening game show was all sleek, minimal industrial edges and metallic percussion – think Kraftwerk’s ‘Music Non Stop’ or ‘Close to the Edit’ by The Art of Noise.
 The perfect soundtrack for lads called Nigel from Bolton huffing and puffing through the army assault course with their Hi-Tek runners covered in muck.